kf6gpe/gnuradio-baycon-2020/presentation.md

 # Getting GNU Radio
-* On Linux, use your package manager.
+* On Linux, use your package manager
-* On Windows, use an installer.
+* On Windows, use an installer
-* On macOS, use MacPorts.
+* On macOS, use MacPorts
 * Did I mention that it's open source!
-You can also build from the source code.
+You can also build from the source code
-* See the [GNU Radio Wiki](https://wiki.gnuradio.org/index.php/InstallingGR) for more details.
+* See the [GNU Radio Wiki](https://wiki.gnuradio.org/index.php/InstallingGR) for more details

 # GNU Radio Companion